fxxcFrank/MoTaGame/README.md

 Vscode -- > Project -- > open two integration terminals -- > NPM run webpackstart project of the first integration terminal -- > after the project is started, NPM run electron -- > in the second integration terminal opens the project desktop application in the debugging state.
 Because the shortcut key is set, you can press F12 to open the web page debugging tool.
 F5 can refresh the page without crashing.
 I have saved a packed project on this computer.
 After playing a compressed package, it can almost be regarded as a completed simple stand-alone magic tower game.
 -_- If you need it later, open a warehouse to upload it.
 To be honest, the volume is not small.
 It is estimated that deleting unnecessary redundant files will have a total size of 200m.

+In addition: because no good transparent background material is found, the material with black background is replaced by a unified color channel, which is temporarily adjusted to a transparent background when used in the project.
+The approximate logic is that when the three RGB values are lower than a certain value, it is set as a transparent background, part of which is 32 and 1, and the basic terrain is set as 100